Credential Program Admission Requirements and Screening Procedures

 - Official transcripts of all college coursework verifying completion of a Bachelor's degree from a regionally accredited college or university (some programs may accept the evaluated equivalency), with a minimum GPA of 3.0 (2.75 for conditional acceptance).
 The presentationÂ a passing score on CSET Exam may overcome a low grade point average.

 - Three recommendations from professional sources who can address your potential for success in education.
-Graduate Program Recommendation Form
+Request recommendations using the Graduate Recommendation Request Form (PDF available upon request).

 - Prerequisites: EDU 302 Growth Development and Learning, EDU 300 American Public School, EDU 341/541 The Exceptional Child, ETC 305/505 Educational Computing Level I or Preliminary Education Technology CSET.